Client: Town of Okotoks

 Size: 1.4 MW thermal

-Drake Landing Solar Community (DLSC) is a community of 52 R-2000 homes in Okotoks, Alberta, that have been heated almost exclusive by solar heat since it began operation in 2007.
-Initially, J.L.
-Richards & Associates Limited (JLR) was active in the development of the initial concept design, selection of technology and key products, the detailed design of the Energy Centre building, and construction administration.
+Drake Landing Solar Community (DLSC) is a community of 52 R-2000 homes in Okotoks, Alberta, that have been heated almost exclusively by solar heat since it began operation in 2007.
+Initially, JLR was active in the development of the initial concept design, selection of technology and key products, the detailed design of the Energy Centre building, and construction administration.
 On an ongoing basis since operation began in 2007, team members of JLR’s Innovative Energy Department have been responsible for monitoring the system performance and contributing to multiple performance improvements, including addition of rooftop photovoltaics on the Energy Centre to provide the bulk of the electricity required to operate the system.

 DLSC has achieved its design goal of supplying more than 90% of the heat from solar energy, averaging 96% in recent years.
 This was the first inter-seasonal thermal storage project in the world to exceed 60% and was winner of the overall Energy Globe World award in the “fire” category in 2011.

 The detailed monitoring provided by JLR has also identified many maintenance issues (failing pumps, glycol leaks, failed or failing sensors, water quality issues, partially blocked piping, etc.) before major performance impacts resulted or failures occurred.